kbmke/kbmke/README.md

 - 👀 I’m interested in expanding my developer knowledge.
 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Kayla.ball222@gmail.com
+- 📫 How to reach me Kayla.ball222@gmail.com or Kayla@kayla-ball.com

 <!---
 kbmke/kbmke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.